Drive sales on autopilot with ecommerce-focused features

 To add a countdown timer to your Shopify checkout page, you can use apps like:

-• Countdown Timer Bar: Essential: Creates urgency with customizable countdown timers, announcement bars, and cart timers to reduce abandonment and bank sales.
+- Countdown Timer Bar: Essential: Creates urgency with customizable countdown timers, announcement bars, and cart timers to reduce abandonment and bank sales.
 Free plan available with up to 1,000 monthly views, paid plans from $6.99/month.

-• GA:Urgency Countdown Timer Bar: Offers scarcity counters, sales popups, and automated timer scheduling that disappears after completion.
+- GA:Urgency Countdown Timer Bar: Offers scarcity counters, sales popups, and automated timer scheduling that disappears after completion.
 Free to install for development stores.
 Growth plan costs $9.99/month for up to 10 orders.

-14. Display social proof
+15. Display social proof

 A Shopify checkout page is a great place to establish trust.
-To build credibility and reduce abandoned orders at the checkout, consider adding social proof, such as:
+To build credibility and reduce abandoned orders at checkout, consider adding social proof, such as:

 Here’s an example from health food retailer Press London — its checkout page showcases Trustpilot reviews beneath the pricing section:

-15. Offer multiple shipping methods
+16. Offer multiple shipping methods

-Shoppers love convenience, which is why you should offer them multiple shipping methods.
+Shoppers love convenience, which is why you should offer multiple ecommerce shipping methods.
 While most prefer store-to-door delivery, some might choose to pick up their product from a nearby location, such as a UPS Access Point.

 In fact, the buy online, pickup in-store model has become a popular means to shop, especially for customers who want products as soon as possible.